16 min read

 Although every subscriber on your email list is unique, their needs may be similar to one another.
 As you get to know your audience, you’ll notice that some of the same questions and problems frequently come up when you do audience and market research.

 When you are hearing the same things multiple times, that lets you know that you have stumbled upon a great segment type for your audience.
-Understanding what your audience members have in common will help you create segments with your ideal customer profiles in mind.
+Understanding this things your audience members have in common will help you create segments with your ideal customer profiles in mind.

 We’ll talk more about which data points you may want to focus on below.
 But for now, know that this is a powerful tactic to utilize when building your email list for long-term growth.